 Birth Grandparent Support Group

-Birth Grandparent Support Group.
 Adoption STAR recognizes the importance of extended family members in adoption.
 Birth grandparents, specifically, can experience a wide range of emotions when their birth grandchild is placed for adoption.
-Many times birth grandparents are facing the placement of their first grandchild.
+Many times, birth grandparents are facing the placement of their first grandchild.
 Birth grandparents need to manage their own feelings in a healthy way in order to be supportive of their children through the process and in the ensuing years.
-Many of our birth grandparents experience a high degree of loss and grief, as well as feelings around what their expectations/hopes for their own children were.
-For many – it’s the “how could my child be in this situation” that shakes their own sense of parenting.
-This brings up anger, sadness, guilt and all of these issues need to be talked about so that they can get to a place where they can manage their own feelings and support their children in a healthy manner.
-This group is appropriate for anyone whose daughter or son has placed their infant for adoption.
-For more information on this support group or to become a member, please email email@example.com.
+Many of our birth grandparents experience a high degree of loss and grief, as well as feelings around what their expectations and dreams for their own children were.
+For many, it’s the “how could my child be in this situation?” that shakes their own sense of parenting.
+This may cause anger, sadness, and guilt.
+All of these issues need to be talked about so that birth grandparents can get to a place where they can manage their own feelings and support their children in a healthy manner.
+Contact the agency for more information.